elemel/fungeoneer/docs/chapters/09/ledger-lines.md

 {{ problem.map }}
 ```

 This dungeon introduces tiles with getters and setters for register S (marked `s` or `S`  on the map), along with peekers (marked `,`) and pokers (marked `;`).
-When you trigger an S-getter tile, push register S onto the stack.
-For an S-setter tile, pop register S from the stack.
-This resizes the stack.
+When you trigger an S-getter tile, read the number from register S, then push that number onto the stack.
+For an S-setter tile, pop a number from the stack, then write that number to register S. This resizes the stack.

 For a peeker tile, pop a number `a` from the stack.
 Read another number `b` from slot `a`.
 Push `b` onto the stack.
 For a poker tile, pop two numbers from the stack: first `a`, then `b`.
 Write `b` to slot `a`.